chanel-y/BSides-CodeQL101/queries/csharp/1 - Intro/README.md

 ```
 /**
- * @name Finds uses of the weak SHA1 algorithm
+ * @name Finds Classes
- * @description Finds uses of the weak SHA1 algorithm
+ * @description Finds Classes
  * @kind problem
- * @precision high
+ * @precision very-high
- * @id cs/sha1
+ * @id cs/find-classes
  * @problem.severity error
  */

 import csharp

-from MethodCall mc
+from Class c
-select mc, "this is a methodcall"
+select c, "this is a Class"
 ```

 Let's try and select for this case in the WeakHashes.cs file in our sample database: